Aliases for C3 Gene

 Complement component C3 plays a central role in the activation of complement system.
 Its activation is required for both classical and alternative complement activation pathways.
 The encoded preproprotein is proteolytically processed to generate alpha and beta subunits that form the mature protein, which is then further processed to generate numerous peptide products.
 The C3a peptide, also known as the C3a anaphylatoxin, modulates inflammation and possesses antimicrobial activity.
 Mutations in this gene are associated with atypical hemolytic uremic syndrome and age-related macular degeneration in human patients. [provided by RefSeq, Nov 2015]

 GeneCards Summary for C3 Gene

 C3 (Complement Component 3) is a Protein Coding gene.
-Diseases associated with C3 include hemolytic uremic syndrome, atypical 5 and macular degeneration, age-related, 9.
-Among its related pathways are Signaling by GPCR and Class I MHC mediated antigen processing and presentation.
+Diseases associated with C3 include macular degeneration, age-related, 9 and c3 deficiency.
+Among its related pathways are Signaling by GPCR and Complement and coagulation cascades.
 GO annotations related to this gene include receptor binding and C5L2 anaphylatoxin chemotactic receptor binding.
 An important paralog of this gene is CD109.